 - 3. Select the use case you want to add.

-- 1. Search or browse for the use case.
+- 1. Search or browse for the use caseuse case diagram.

 - 2. Click OK.

 Setting start and return steps

 Setting the start and return steps is useful when you want an alternate flow to start from, or return to, a different step in the use case.